dart-lang/sdk/pkg/analyzer/tool/diagnostics/diagnostics.md

 The analyzer produces this diagnostic when a mixin that's applied to an enum declares one or more instance variables.
-This isn't allowed because the enum constants are constant, and there isn't any way for the constructor in the enum to initialize any of the mixin's fields.
+This isn't allowed because the enum values are constant, and there isn't any way for the constructor in the enum to initialize any of the mixin's fields.

 #### Example